smapiot/piral/docs/reference/C01-components.md

 }
 ```

-Another benefit of distributing the layout is that you can now easily define parts of the layout from other frameworks, e.g. if the `MyLoadingIndicator` is actually an Angular component you could do something like:
+Another benefit of distributing the layout is that you can now easily define parts of the layout from other frameworks, e.g., if the `MyLoadingIndicator` is actually an Angular component you could do something like:

 ```ts
 import { PiletApi } from '<my-shell>';